xsdk-project/HandsOnLessons/lessons/mfem_convergence/lesson.md

 ```

 This defines the matrix A and the vector b.
 We then solve the linear
-system for our solution vector x using [AMG](../AMG/lesson.md)-preconditioned PCG iterartion.
+system for our solution vector x using [AMG-preconditioned](../AMG/lesson.md) PCG iteration.

 ```c++
    // FEM -> Linear System